-An important side effect of tetracyclines is photosensitivity as they can increase the risk of sunburn under exposure to light.
+An important side effect of tetracyclines is photosensitivity as they can increase the risk of sunburn after exposure to light.
 This side effect is of particular importance for patients that use this class of medication for long term malaria prophylaxis as it can cause permanent sensitivity and sun damage.

 Tetracyclines can cause relatively mild GI distress in patients including nausea and diarrhea.
 GI symptoms can be improved by taking the antibiotic with plenty of water.
 Tetracycline itself should not be taken with food as this can decrease antibiotic absorption, however other members of this class like doxycycline can be taken with food.
 Lastly, if a pill ever becomes lodged in the esophagus, tetracyclines can cause pill-induced esophagitis.